 A healthy local economy is strongly linked to the presence of a talented, trained, and educated workforce.
-Unfortunately, the local economy has seen a continued out-migration of young people in their 20s and early 30s.
-This leads to challenges for local businesses in finding entry-level labour and an aging workforce that may not have the skills needed in today's technology-focused economy.
-Furthermore, the absence of young adults makes it more difficult to attract that demographic as housing, shopping opportunities, and other amenities are not often built to accommodate their wants, needs or values.
-This can result in a downward spiral effect that is challenging to overcome and results in an ever-aging population, a declining local economy, and an increased tax burden on the remaining population.
+Diamond Valley has a unique opportunity to strengthen its economic future by attracting and retaining young adults, while also supporting the continued growth and adaptability of its existing workforce and reducing the out-migration of young people in their 20s and early 30s, which leads to challenges for local businesses in finding entry-level labour and an aging workforce that may not have the skills needed in today's technology-focused economy.
+Furthermore, the absence of young adults makes it more difficult to attract this demographic, as housing, shopping opportunities, and other amenities are often not built to accommodate their wants, needs, or values.
+Diamond Valley can stay a place where young professionals want to live, work, and build their futures by expanding housing options, enhancing local amenities, and fostering a vibrant cultural and entrepreneurial environment that aligns with the values and aspirations of younger generations.